389 Pontiac Engine Build

 Article by Mark Trotta

-Produced from 1959 to 1966, the Pontiac 389 engine was offered in a multitude of performance packages.
+Produced from 1959 to 1966, the Pontiac 389 V8 was offered in a multitude of performance packages.
 It is probably best known for it's Tripower option, which was optional on GTO's from 1964 through 1966.

 When the modern Pontiac V8 was introduced in 1955, it displaced 287 cubic-inches.
-Over the next 15 years, displacement increased several times, but external dimensions remained about the same.
-Parts interchange is pretty good, but do your homework before swapping parts.
-Bore and stroke on the 389 is 4.06" x 3.75".
+Over the next 15 years, displacement increased many times, (316, 347, 350, 370, 389, 421, 455), but external dimensions remained about the same.

 Once the motor was out of the car and secured onto the engine stand, the engine overhaul began with cleaning and disassembly.
 This was followed by careful inspection and measuring of internal components.

-Cylinder Bores
+Block and Cylinder Bores

 Engine bolts and bolt threads were cleaned and tapped.